slatedocs/slate/source/next-version.html.md

 **Description**

-Returns the story by the story slug.
+Returns the story having the mentioned slug.
 The output contains information such as the story author name, author ID, tags, sections, cards, and the metadata associated with that story.

 **Input Parameters**